harnoor8616/Getting_started_with_Data_Structures/README.md

 <img src="https://capsule-render.vercel.app/api?type=rect&color=F83324&height=3&section=header" width="100%"/>

-## ð About This Repository
+## 📖 About This Repository

 <table align="center">
 <tr>
 <td width="80%">

-This repository documents my **Data Structures & Algorithms** journey on **LeetCode**, built on one core philosophy: **master algorithmic patterns, not individual problems.**
+This repository documents my **Data Structures & Algorithms** journey on **LeetCode**, built around one core philosophy:

+> **Master algorithmic patterns, not individual problems.**

 Rather than chasing problem counts, I focus on recognizing recurring techniques, reasoning through unfamiliar challenges, and designing efficient solutions from first principles.

 ### Core Principles

-ð **Automatic Synchronization** â Every accepted LeetCode submission syncs automatically via **LeetHub**, ensuring consistent documentation without manual effort.
+🔄 **Automatic Synchronization** — Every accepted LeetCode submission is automatically synchronized using **LeetHub**, keeping the repository updated without manual effort.

-âï¸ **Modern C++** â All solutions use clean, standards-compliant C++17+ with emphasis on readability, maintainability, and algorithmic efficiency.
+⚙️ **Modern C++** — Solutions are written using clean, standards-compliant **C++17+**, with emphasis on readability, maintainability, and algorithmic efficiency.

-ð¯ **Pattern-Oriented Learning** â Structured progression through Two Pointers, Sliding Window, Graph Traversal, Dynamic Programming, and moreâbuilding transferable intuition across domains.
+🎯 **Pattern-Oriented Learning** — Problems are organized around reusable patterns such as Two Pointers, Sliding Window, Binary Search, Graph Traversal, Dynamic Programming, and more.

-ð­ **Understanding Over Optimization** â Every solution reflects genuine comprehension of the underlying algorithm, trade-offs analyzed, and approaches refinedânot just accepting submissions.
+💡 **Understanding Over Optimization** — The goal is not simply to get an accepted submission.
+Each solution focuses on understanding the underlying algorithm, analyzing trade-offs, and improving the approach.

-ð **A Living Record of Growth** â This repository reflects commitment to consistent practice, disciplined learning, and continuous improvement as I prepare for technical interviews and real-world engineering challenges.
+📈 **A Living Record of Growth** — This repository represents consistent practice, disciplined learning, and continuous improvement while preparing for technical interviews and real-world software engineering challenges.

 <div align="center">